openvinotoolkit/openvino/docs/optimization_guide/nncf/qat.md

 For more details on saving/loading checkpoints in the NNCF, see the following [documentation](https://github.com/openvinotoolkit/nncf/blob/develop/docs/Usage.md#saving-and-loading-compressed-models).

 ## Deploying quantized model
-The quantized model can be deployed in OpenVINO in the same way as the baseline model.
+The quantized model can be deployed with OpenVINO in the same way as the baseline model.
 No extra steps or options are required in this case.
 For more details, see the corresponding [documentation](../../OV_Runtime_UG/openvino_intro.md).

 ## Examples
 - [Quantizing PyTorch model with NNCF](https://github.com/openvinotoolkit/openvino_notebooks/tree/main/notebooks/302-pytorch-quantization-aware-training)